AllenInstitute/patchseq_human_L23/README.md

 ## Data

 Most of the data for this manuscript are located in the "data" folder above.
 In addition you will need to download some larger data files from the [Allen Brain Map](https://portal.brain-map.org/atlases-and-data/rnaseq), as described in the relevant scripts.
+Additional project information and links to raw data is available from the [Human PatchSeq L2/3 project](https://knowledge.brain-map.org/data/0R94W5U07IHCMVJ4TVK/summary) at the Allen Brain Map.

 ## Scripts